SGM GOAL / Materials Science and Engineering

 Positions held:

-1999-2001: Aeronautical Composites Technician at JCB Aéro in Aubais (30) – Manufacture/repair of composite parts for the aeronautical industry
+1999-2001: Aerospace Composites Technician at JCB Aéro in Aubais (30) – Manufacturing/repair of composite parts for the aerospace industry

-2005 to present: Site Director at Sagem in Toulouse (31) – Manufacture of navigation aid equipment for the aeronautical sector
+2005–present: Site Director at Sagem in Toulouse (31) – Manufacturing of navigation aid equipment for the aviation sector

-"The SGM program at the IUT in Nîmes was first and foremost a wonderful human adventure for me.
-All these years later, I am still in touch with my former classmates.
-The program itself allowed me to discover and acquire broad knowledge about materials and other subjects such as quality and metrology.
+“The SGM program at the IUT in Nîmes was, above all, a wonderful personal journey for me.
+All these years later, I’m still in touch with my former classmates.
+The program itself allowed me to explore and gain a broad understanding of materials and other subjects covered, such as quality control and metrology.

-Even though I moved away from the materials field fairly quickly, the demanding nature of the program helped me a lot when I had to adapt to other areas such as aircraft maintenance, electronics, and aircraft wiring.
+Even though I moved away from the materials field fairly quickly, the rigorous nature of the program helped me a great deal when I had to adapt to other fields such as aircraft maintenance, electronics, and aircraft wiring.

-Even today, when I can contribute my experience, I draw on the knowledge I acquired at the IUT SGM (e.g., Mx to be used on an avionics computer casing, surface treatment, etc.).
+Even today, whenever I can contribute my experience, I draw on the knowledge I gained at IUT SGM (e.g., maintenance procedures for an avionics computer housing, surface treatment, etc.)”

 Oliver – 2008: Bid Manager, Thales (Brazil)